-Based on IDHS's analysis of priority hazards in Indiana, flooding, severe weather, tornadoes, extreme temperatures, and winter storms pose the largest threats to infrastructure deployed using BEAD funds.
-Details are available in each vulnerability assessment section for the hazards of interest listed above.
+Based on IDHS's analysis of priority hazards in Indiana, flooding, severe weather, tornadoes, extreme temperatures, and winter storms pose the largest threats to infrastructure deployed using BEAD funds in the next 20 years.
+Details about each climate hazard are available in the vulnerability assessment section of the State Mitigation Plan.
 The table below illustrates the key risks to BEAD-funded infrastructure for each priority hazard.

-Climate Hazard Potential Impact on BEAD Infrastructure Flooding Risk to above-ground equipment, like network hubs and provider offices Damage to buried fiber from long-term exposure to water Additional risk from flooding as infrastructure ages Severe weather Severe weather, including thunderstorms, winds, hail, etc. can damage all exposed broadband equipment Aerial fiber and wireless infrastructure is particularly susceptible to these severe weather threats Severe weather can also include significant rain that causes flooding, posing problems for both above ground and underground infrastructure Tornadoes Similar impacts to severe weather above Tornadoes can also destroy maintenance centers and offices that can maintain infrastructure and serve customers Extreme temperatures Extremely high temperatures can cause overheating of both indoor and outdoor equipment, causing failures In the long run, extreme temperatures may also cause power blackouts that impact connectivity Winter storms Both ice and snow can cause problems and failures for aerial fiber and fixed wireless technologies
+Climate Hazard Potential Impact on BEAD Infrastructure Flooding Risk to above-ground equipment, like network hubs and provider offices Damage to buried fiber from long-term exposure to water Additional risk from flooding as infrastructure ages Severe weather Severe weather, including thunderstorms, winds, hail, etc. can damage all exposed broadband equipment Aerial fiber and wireless infrastructure is particularly susceptible to these severe weather threats

+Severe weather can also include significant rain that causes flooding, posing problems for both above ground and underground infrastructure Tornadoes Similar impacts to severe weather above Tornadoes can also destroy maintenance centers and offices that can maintain infrastructure and serve customers Extreme temperatures Extremely high temperatures can cause overheating of both indoor and outdoor equipment, causing failures In the long run, extreme temperatures may also cause power blackouts that impact connectivity Winter storms Both ice and snow can cause problems and failures for aerial fiber and fixed wireless technologies